dannynday/unsupervised-machine-learning/README.md

 4. Create a copy of the DataFrame with the PCA data and add a new column to store the predicted clusters.

-5. Using hvPlot, create a scatter plot by setting `x="price_change_percentage_24h"` and `y="price_change_percentage_7d"`.
+5. Using hvPlot, I will create a scatter plot by setting `x="price_change_percentage_24h"` and `y="price_change_percentage_7d"`.
 Color the graph points with the labels found using K-means.
 Then, add the crypto name in the `hover_cols` parameter to identify the cryptocurrency represented by each data point.

 ### Visualize and Compare the Results

 In this section, I will visually analyze the cluster analysis results by observing the outcome with and without using the optimization techniques.

-1. Create a composite plot using hvPlot and the plus (`+`) operator to compare the elbow curve that you created to find the best value for k with the original data and the PCA data.
+1. Create a composite plot using hvPlot and the plus (`+`) operator to compare the elbow curve that I created to find the best value for k with the original data and the PCA data.

 2. Create a composite plot using hvPlot and the plus (`+`) operator to compare the cryptocurrencies clusters using the original data and the PCA data.